The Best RC Vehicle for Your Six Year Old

 The Carrera RC car is made by a Salzburg family-owned business.

 And I’ve usually found German manufacturing to be a good thing.

 (My boy adores his green Bruder Land Rover I got him last year.)

-At $49.85 on Amazon, it’s double the price of any of a number of inexpensive toy RC vehicles you can find on Amazon.
-But you’d have to spend even more before entering the ‘hobby-grade’ category.
+At $25.12 on Amazon, it costs a little more than any of a number of inexpensive toy RC vehicles you can find on Amazon.
+But you’d have to spend a lot more before entering the ‘hobby-grade’ category.